 Five kilometers outside of San Jose, the capital city of Costa Rica, approximately 12,500 Nicaraguan refugees and impoverished Costa Rican citizens settled outside of central Alajuelita (“Little Alajuela”).
 The majority of this population, comprised largely of women and their children, is medically uninsured.

 Alajuelita is a small town located just 5km from the heart of San Jose, Costa Rica's capital city.
 The town is marked by three distinct rivers, Río Tribí, Río Cañas and Río Poás.

-Natural disasters, political conflict and lack of economic opportunity have created a large number of Nicaraguan immigrants to settle in the Alajuelita area.
-Without access to the national healthcare system, the refugees seek out our clinic to receive treatment and psychological services.
+Natural disasters, political conflict and lack of economic opportunity have led to a large number of Nicaraguan immigrants to settle in the area.
+Without access to the national healthcare system, refugees seek out our clinic to receive treatment and psychological services.

 We started here back in 2003.
 We learned as we went.
 We opened our new clinic and launched the FIMRC model.
 We now live and breathe healthcare in the area and implement programs and services based on the actual, current needs.

 Ongoing operations throughout the year give us a pulse on the community and those we serve.
 We participate in activities and work among families in Alajuelita, San Felipe and the surrounding areas.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical activities, health education and special initiatives.
 Below are a few examples of our work at Project Alajuelita.

 - Preventative healthcare education